 The control comes standard with one card, and others can be purchased and added to the control unit as required.
-Each card has three connections on the rear panel of the control.
+Each device card has three connections on the rear panel of the control, which are common to any installed cards of the same model.

 - 9a) BALANCE CONNECTION.
-Connects to the Valve Block. - 9b) SENSOR CONNECTION.
+Connects to the Balancer Cable (12-pin SB5512, 8-pin SB5532). - 9b) SENSOR CONNECTION.
 Connects to the Vibration Sensor. - 9c) HARDWIRE INTERFACE.
 Standard DB-25 connector for connecting the individual balancer card in the control to a grinding machine controller.
 A complete description of this interface is given in the "Hardwire Interface" section.